-I used to believe that the audience was far more important than the product you are offer.
+I used to believe that the audience was far more important than the product you are offering.
 Because without having an audience that trusts you, there really isn’t any point in trying to sell anything in the first place.
 After a bit of thinking, I come to the conclusion that both equally as important (sort of).
 Not your product offering directly but the content you produce.

-The I finally found a station that was playing music, there was a nice jam that was playing, that got my body moving unconditionally to the beat, and I didn’t even know when I started humming the song.
-Yh, you guessed it: it was Umbrella.
+Then I finally found a station that was playing music, there was a nice jam that was playing, that got my body moving unconditionally to the beat, and I didn’t even know when I started humming the song.
+Yh, you guessed it: it was “Umbrella”.
 And at the end of the track the OAP, was like: “Awesome track, by RIHANNA.”
 And that name registered in my subconscious.

-That was how I contacted the ‘riri virus’, whenever she dropped a new track, I was always searching for a means to listen; whether it was on the TV, radio, or a friend from school.
+That was how I contacted the ‘Riri virus’, whenever she dropped a new track, I was always searching for a means to listen; whether it was on the TV, radio, or a friend from school.